neogeek/scottdoxey.com/case-study/rhythm-game-prototype.md

 ## Implementation

-To create this prototype, I had one specific requirement I wanted to adhere to: create as many components of the prototype as possible in native C#.
+To create this prototype, I had one specific requirement I wanted to adhere to: create as much of the logic in C++ and C# as possible.
 This would allow the majority of the project to be built and tested outside of Unity.
 It would also have the added benefit of being portable to other engines.

 I also wanted to make sure the song files were stable.
 At first, I started authoring song files based on a custom file format I created.
 I quickly realized what I was building wouldn't cut it and needed to be reworked.
 While looking for inspiration online, I learned about Clone Hero, a rhythm game similar to Guitar Hero and Rock Band, and their custom file format: chart files.
 The more I learned about them, the more I realized they were my prototype's only choice for storing songs.